InquestGeronimo/tllm/README.md

     <img width="400" height="350" src="/img/logo.jpg">
 </div>

-**tLLM** is a comprehensive Python library that simplifies the fine-tuning of large language models (LLMs) for instruction-tuning on custom datasets.
+**tLLM** is a comprehensive Python library that simplifies the fine-tuning of LLMs for instruction-tuning on custom datasets.
 It is specifically designed to abstract away complexities associated with various libraries from the Hugging Face ecosystem, offering a more encapsulated and user-friendly approach.

 Our goal with tLLM is to simplify the process of fine-tuning LLMs, making it more accessible, especially for individuals who are new to the realm of AI.
 The aim is to lower the barrier of entry using the state-of-the-art open source stack 🚀🚀.